open-component-model/ocm-website/content/docs/tutorials/ocm-and-gitops/gitops-driven-configuration-of-ocm-applications.md

     targetNamespace: default
 ```

-Before we push these changes we need to actually create the `ServiceAccount` and image-pull `Secret` in the target namespace.
+Before we push these changes, we need to actually create the `ServiceAccount` and image-pull `Secret` in the target namespace.

-Let's create the secret as we did previously (note in a real world scenario there are a number of ways to [manage secrets](https://fluxcd.io/flux/security/secrets-management/) when doing Gitops):
+Let's create the secret as we did previously (Note that in a real world scenario there are a number of ways to [manage secrets](https://fluxcd.io/flux/security/secrets-management/) when doing Gitops):

 ```bash
 kubectl create secret docker-registry -n default ghcr-cred \